satishkrishna687/Spring_boot_projects/README.md

 # Spring_boot
-Sample Projects created using Spring boot
+Sample Projects created using Spring boot and Javascript